opengisch/QField-docs/en/prepare/attributes-form.rst

 It can be used to:

 - show and take photos
-- or to show links to external files like pdfs or documents
+- show links to external files like pdfs or documents

 .. container:: clearer text-center